 Throughout her professional career — spanning several decades – she has worked in a variety of settings that have intersected across the fields of education, social and human services, and criminal justice.
-She holds a Bachelors Degree in Social Work, Masters Degree in Social Work, and a Masters of Arts and Ph.D. both in Education with specializations in Multicultural Education and Curriculum and Instruction.
+She holds a Bachelors Degree in Social Work, Masters Degree in Social Work, and a Masters of Arts and Ph.D. both in Education with specializations in Curriculum and Instruction and Multicultural Education.
 She has extensively studied a wide range of conflict resolution, mediation, and peacemaking circle traditions in programs across the United States and Canada.

-Pamela has participated in many training programs and hole memberships and certificates from several organizations.
-Click Circle Training Certifications and Affiliations for a comprehensive list.
+Pamela has participated in many training programs and hold memberships and certificates from several organizations.
+Click CIrcle Training Certifications and Affiliations.
+TAYLOR for a comprehensive list.

 Stephanie Sarantos, RN, BSN, Ph.D.